UBC-MDS/exploratory-data-viz/chapters/en/slides/module4/module4_08.md

 specify which type the repeated columns are.

-A great first step is to visualize the distribution of each of the numerical variables to get an overview of how our data looks and examine it to see if there are any weird things going on (e.g. values that are way too small or large, values all bunched up in one place that could indicate measurement errors, etc).
+A great first step is to visualize the distribution of each of the quantitative dataframe columns to get an overview of how our data looks and examine it to see if there are any weird things going on (e.g. values that are way too small or large, values all bunched up in one place that could indicate measurement errors, etc).

 To do this, we here create a histogram chart and repeat it for each of the numerical columns.